Last Updated on January 3, 2025 by Admin

 Skills Shortages:

-The construction sector continues to face skills shortages, with a particular lack of qualified workers in many areas.
+The construction sector continues to face skills shortages, with a lack of qualified workers in many areas.
 It’s predicted that almost 225,000 extra construction workers may be needed between now and 2027, indicating a long-term challenge that could potentially affect profitability.

 Technological Advancements: